List of Battlestar Galactica video games: Battlestar Galactica Pinball (2024)

 Zen Studios released a Battlestar Galactica table for Pinball FX on May 16, 2024 as part of the Universal Pinball: TV Classics pack.

-Battlestar Galactica: Scattered Hopes (upcoming)
+Battlestar Galactica: Scattered Hopes (2026)

-Battlestar Galactica: Scattered Hopes is an upcoming real time strategy game developed by Alt Shift.
-The player is put in control of a stranded Colonial gunstar ship the mission to rejoin the main human fleet.
+Battlestar Galactica: Scattered Hopes is a tactical roguelite game developed by Alt Shift.
+The game is a blend of turn-based strategy with fleet management, and pausable real-time tactical combat.
+The player is put in control of a stranded Colonial gunstar ship in the mission to rejoin the main human fleet.

-The game is scheduled for release on PC Q1 2026.
+The game was released on PC on May 11th, 2026.

 Fan-made games

 BSG: Beyond the Red Line

 A fan made total conversion for FreeSpace 2 known as Beyond the Red Line had a demo version released on March 31, 2007.
 A dogfight space combat simulator, the Beyond the Red Line demo allows players to play a tutorial, two missions and multiplayer.
 Although it's not an official licensed product, it has been featured in multiple publications.
 It has also been updated to allow third-party campaigns, of which there are currently two.